unstructuredstudio/zubhub/README.md

 > **_NOTE:_** You can skip this step if you already have **node** and **npm** installed on your machine.
 To check if **node** and **npm** are already installed on your machine, run the following command `node --version` and `npm --version`.

 - Click on this [link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/) and follow the given instructions to install **node** and **npm** on your local machine.

+1. Go to the Node.js download page and download the appropriate installer for your operating system.
+2. Run the installer and follow the prompts to install Node.js.
+3. Open a terminal or command prompt and run the following command to check that Node.js and npm are installed correctly:

+node -v
+npm -v

+If the version numbers are displayed, Node.js and npm are installed correctly.

 <br/>
 <br/>